 “After four joyful years spent with Call the Midwife I have decided to say goodbye to Nonnatus, Val, and the wonderful cast, crew and production team," Kirby announced in August 2020.
 "The programme is truly a national treasure, and it will always be a huge honour for me to have been a part of something so wonderful.
 I can’t wait to keep watching our beloved Nonnatuns from the other side of the screen.
 Long live Call the Midwife.
 So long chicks."

 She was written out of the Christmas special; here's why Val Dyer has left Call the Midwife, and how Jennifer Kirby's exit storyline was handled.

-Then there was the Aberfan disaster; one morning in October, a mountain of coal waste collapsed onto Pantglas Junior School in Aberfan, Wales, killing 116 children and 28 adults.
+Later in the series, we wonder if Call the Midwife will cover the Aberfan disaster.
+One morning in October, a mountain of coal waste collapsed onto Pantglas Junior School in Aberfan, Wales, killing 116 children and 28 adults.
 The tragedy is sure to touch a few hearts at Nonnatus House.

 What happened in the Call the Midwife Christmas special 2020?

 In the Christmas special, it was December 1965 and the circus came to Poplar, led by Peter Davison as the ringmaster Mr Percival; this gave Nurse Phyllis Crane (Linda Bassett) the chance to explore the dreams we never even knew she had, as Mr Percival gave her the once-in-a-lifetime chance to dress up and fly up on the trapeze.